-Digital signatures of an app are fine for general use.
-But, a Digital Wallet is going to need a lot more behind it than “I, the developer of this beast, used my app store key to submit it.”.
+Digital signatures of an app are acceptable for general use.
+But, a Digital Wallet will need a lot more behind it than “I, the developer of this beast, used my app store key to submit it.”.
 That developer could very easily be monitoring inputs and outputs for nefarious reasons.
 We need assurance that the application hasn’t been tampered with and doesn’t do bad things with our information.

 Certifying Bubba’s Wallet